Northlanders name their scary-movie picks

 — ANNE DUGAN, artist, educator, Free Range Film Festival director

 - Melinda Lavine column: A Top 10 list of underrated movie villains

-- Makeup artist visits News Tribune to transform reporter into the undead
+- A zombie crawl through the office: Makeup artist visits News Tribune to transform reporter into the undead

 - Movie review: 'Halloween' offers scares, but hype wears off